-- Statewide testing. (a) Directs the education commissioner to make computer-adaptive reading and math assessments for students in grades 3 through 7 part of Minnesota's comprehensive assessment system.
+Statewide testing. (a) Directs the education commissioner to make computer-adaptive reading and math assessments for students in grades 3 through 7 part of Minnesota's comprehensive assessment system.
 Requires 8th grade reading and math assessments to be aligned with state standards, administered annually, and include multiple choice questions.

-Declares that for students in grade 8 through the 2009-2010 school year, their state graduation requirements include the requirements under - section 9 of this article, paragraph (c), - paragraph (c) of this section, or - current law governing the GRAD tests.
-Allows a district to substitute a score from an alternative, equivalent assessment to satisfy state graduation requirements. - (c) Makes students in grade 8 in the 2012-2013 school year and later subject to state graduation requirements based on a longitudinal, systematic approach to student education and career planning, assessment, instructional support, and evaluation.
+- (1) Declares that for students in grade 8 through the 2009-2010 school year, their state graduation requirements include the requirements under section 9 of this article, paragraph (c). - (2) Declares that for students in grade 8 in the 2010-2011 or 2011-2012 school year, their state graduation requirements are consistent with paragraph (c) of this section. - (3) For students under the preceding clause (1) or clause (2), allows a district to substitute a score from an alternative, equivalent assessment to satisfy state graduation requirements. - (c) Makes students in grade 8 in the 2012-2013 school year and later subject to state graduation requirements based on a longitudinal, systematic approach to student education and career planning, assessment, instructional support, and evaluation.